 MIG Welding with 100% Argon Shielding Gas

-We also experiment.
-So you may ask if the gas kept on hand for TIG, or MIG welding aluminum could be pressed into service.
+Since we also tend to experiment, you may have asked yourself if the gas kept on hand for TIG, or MIG welding aluminum could be pressed into service.
 Would MIG welding with 100% Argon on mild steel let you finish your project without a trip to the local (or not so local) gas supplier?

 Or, is it possible to get by with one bottle of 100% Argon welding gas for all your MIG and TIG work?

-Never happy with these options, I’ve also questioned: In a pinch, could I MIG weld with 100% Argon?
+Never happy with these options, I’ve also wondered if worse comes to worst could I MIG weld with 100% Argon?

 Can I use 100% Argon to MIG weld steel?